rackerlabs/technical-blog/_posts/2020-06-24-use-the-oracle-database-refreshable-clone-feature-part-one-introduction.md

 categories:
     - Oracle
     - database
-metaTitle: "Introduction to the Oracle refreshable clone feature"
+metaTitle: "Use the Oracle Database refreshable clone feature: Part One&mdash;Introduction"
-metaDescription: "This blog describes the practical use of refreshable clones with manual and automatic switchover cases."
+metaDescription: "This post describes the practical use of refreshable clones with manual and automatic switchover cases."
-ogTitle: "Introduction to the Oracle refreshable clone feature"
+ogTitle: "Use the Oracle Database refreshable clone feature: Part One&mdash;Introduction"
-ogDescription: "This blog describes the practical use of refreshable clones with manual and automatic switchover cases."
+ogDescription: "This post describes the practical use of refreshable clones with manual and automatic switchover cases."
 ---